 Specifications vary depending on model.

 PREDATORSENSE

-PredatorSense is a software that helps you to gain the edge in your games by allowing you to record macros and assign them to specific profiles and/or programmable keys.
+PredatorSense helps you to gain the edge in your games by allowing you to overclock processors, record macros, and assign them to programmable keys.
+Multiple profiles allow you to quickly switch between key functions.